dotscha/dfliconv2/README.md

 `> dfliconv2 -m ?`

 The list will include parametrized modes too, like `hires(w,h)` where `w` and `h` stands for width and height in characters.
-So, for example `-m hires(80,25)` means hires bitmap of dimensions 640x200, ie. a double screen hires mode.
+So, for example `-m "hires(80,25)"` means hires bitmap of dimensions 640x200, ie. a double screen hires mode.
 New graphic modes will be added incrementally.
-The plan is to implement all popular modes including character modes with optimized charset.

 ### Supported output formats